slorber/react-nested-loader/README.md

 React Nested Loader
 ==========================

-Easily manage the loading state of deeply nested views/buttons.<br/>Removes almost all the usual boilerplate (promise/state/props passing).<br/>This is **NOT an UI toolkit**, and it works with React and ReactNative.
+Manage for you the loading state of deeply nested views/buttons.<br/>Removes almost all the usual boilerplate (promise/state/props passing).<br/>This is **NOT an UI toolkit**, and it works with React and ReactNative.

 ![image](https://user-images.githubusercontent.com/749374/35107228-b2abbf4a-fc70-11e7-87a5-93528c8797b8.png)